ErnestH1/Project-1/README.md

 ## Discription

-This an application that enables a user to interact with music streams from youtube audio and play it on the DOM.
+This an application that enables a user to interact with music streams from spotify showing the top 10 streamed music per genre.

 ## Built with